-- The results are based on 943 outbreaks caused or suspected to be caused by Salmonella, 269 by E. coli O157, 51 by Listeria and 114 by Campylobacter (after 155 outbreaks due to Dairy were excluded). - Estimated Salmonella illnesses were more evenly distributed across food categories than illnesses from Campylobacter, E. coli O157 and Listeria; most of the illnesses for the latter pathogens were attributed to one or two food categories. - The credibility intervals overlap for the Salmonella and Listeria categories with the highest attribution percentages, indicating no statistically significant difference among them.
+- The results are based on 960 outbreaks caused or suspected to be caused by Salmonella, 272 by E. coli O157, and 55 by Listeria. - Estimated Salmonella illnesses were more evenly distributed across food categories than illnesses caused by E. coli O157 and Listeria; most of the illnesses for those pathogens were attributed to one or two food categories. - The credibility intervals overlap for the Salmonella and Listeria categories with the highest attribution percentages, indicating no statistically significant difference among them.